 As Editorial Director there, what are the tasks you’re in charge of?

-I am in charge of communicating with all the companies, discussing features and interviews opportunities, some day-to-day tasks, moderating all the social media stuff for Enternity.gr and also being in contact with our editor in chief and all the community.
+I am in charge of communicating with all the companies, discussing features and opportunities, some day-to-day tasks, moderating all the social media stuff for Enternity.gr and also being in contact with our editor in chief and all the community.

 What is the most important constraint you face on a regular basis?

-Our biggest problem is that many of the companies of the industry don’t have offices, we are working mostly with distributors and the small size of the Greek market isn’t really helpful here.
+Our biggest problem is that many of the companies in the industry don’t have offices, we are working mostly with distributors and the small size of the Greek market isn’t really helpful here.
 The budgets are low, most of the time we are getting paid via some ad companies after 6-9 months and it’s not that easy to evolve and get even bigger.

 Also, due to the size of the market and the absence of many local offices, we are not attending many events, so there is a difficulty in creating original content.

 How would you describe the video game market in Greece?